-Mutual fund investments have become a popular investment avenue as investors can get good value from its inherent benefits.
-Insurance on the other hand, provides financial security in in times of need.
+Mutual fund investments have risen in popularity as investors can get good value from its inherent benefits.
+Insurance, on the other hand, provides financial security in times of need.
 Hence, the value of insurance cannot be undermined.

 But, what if the two were combined in a single investment?

 In such a case, the amount paid is the total of the sum assured and the fund value.
-The premium, is thus higher in such type of ULIPs because of the enormous benefit in terms of the life cover amount on the death of the policyholder.
-If we consider the same example given above, the nominee in this case would receive 80 lacs (50 lacs sum assured + 30 lacs fund value).
-In this type of ULIP, the sum-at-risk always remains constant.
+The premium is thus higher in such types of ULIPs because of the enormous benefit in terms of the life cover amount on the death of the policyholder.
+If we consider the same example given above, the nominee would receive ₹90 lakh (₹40 lakh sum assured + ₹50 lakh fund value).

 Here are the factors that you need to consider while purchasing ULIPs:

 If you have a bigger risk appetite, go for plans that invest in equities, otherwise go for debt investing plans that are the best for you.